Other Functions

 DBCONN('facility_id') = '123'

-Note: This function does not display in the Collect Formula Builder, and will return NULL if it is attempted to be used in Collect Enterprise.
+Note: This function does not display in the Collect Formula Builder, and will return NULL if it is used in Collect Enterprise.

 DISTINCT

 The DISTINCT function returns a list of unique comma-delimited codes from all parameters specified in all rows.
-The DISTINCT function does not include duplicate values or codes.
-Values will be sorted in alphanumeric ascending order.
+The DISTINCT function does not include duplicate values.
+Values are sorted in alphanumeric ascending order.
 If the table specified has no rows, the function returns NULL.

 DISTINCT(<Parameter_1>,<Parameter_2>…<Parameter_N>)